OpenQase Logo

 The partners also identified opportunities to apply similar quantum circuit optimization techniques to other computationally intensive financial applications, such as fraud detection, algorithmic trading, and portfolio optimization.

-As quantum hardware continues to mature, with increases in qubit count and reductions in error rates, the optimized algorithms developed in this project are expected to deliver even greater performance improvements over classical methods.
+As quantum hardware continues to mature, with increases in qubit count and reductions in error rates, the optimised algorithms developed in this project are expected to deliver even greater performance improvements over classical methods.
 The groundwork laid by this collaboration positions all three companies to remain at the forefront of quantum finance applications as the technology evolves.

 Sumitomo Corporation continues to expand its quantum computing initiatives through its QX project, collaborating with partners around the world to explore applications in various industries beyond that of finance, including mobility, manufacturing, and cybersecurity.